 If you really want to exchange money for your trip instead of taking out cash from ATMs, it’s much better to exchange currency in Hungary than in your home country.
 Omika Currency Exchange offers one of the best rates in Budapest.

-With that said, I still recommend to use a travel card without fees, such as the Revolut card, and pay with the card as much as possible and taking out cash from a local ATM.
+With that said, I still recommend to use a travel card without fees and pay with the card as much as possible and taking out cash from a local ATM.
 By doing so, you will save money which is better spent on fun stuff than unnecessary fees.

 ATMs in Hungary